wlach/eideticker/README.md

     export DM_TRANS=sut
     export TEST_DEVICE=<device ip of phone>

+If you are using a B2G pandaboard with adb, then you'll need sudo privileges for adb:

+    adb kill-server
+    sudo adb start-server
 #### Console Mode

 Console mode is meant for internal profiling.
 You run a program